Lewis Jerome Zeigler: Priesthood

 In 2015 at the Chrism Mass the archbishop called on priests to desist from activities that distract them from their ecclesial duties and said that most priests seemed to chase wealth and material goods involved with the world rather than focusing their lives on the Church.
 Zeigler said: "It is my appeal to all of you, my fellow priests, to serve and not to chase things of the world like iPhones, iPads and whatever".

 Zeigler also called on the faithful to pray for their pastors whenever they do wrong since it would "help to strengthen and put them on the right path".

 Corruption

 Zeigler has referred to corruption as the major foe to nation building in Liberia and has said that corruption hinders national progress.
 The archbishop said that "our society is sick" due to greed and selfishness which has swallowed the nation.
 He also called on Liberians to fight against corruption by focusing on defeating individual greed.

 Homosexuality

-In an address at an official service at the Providence Baptist Church as a guest speaker on 11 April 2014, the archbishop railed against homosexuality and same-sex marriage, observing that Liberian culture was being denigrated by calamity due to Liberians "ignoring their creator" and entering into "unwholesome activities that continue to annoy God".
+In an address at an official service at the Providence Baptist Church as a guest speaker on 11 April 2014, the archbishop spoke against homosexuality and same-sex marriage, observing that Liberian culture was being denigrated by calamity due to Liberians "ignoring their creator" and entering into "unwholesome activities that continue to annoy God".
 Zeigler also said that such national crises such as the Ebola outbreak came about due to the dissolute ways Liberians lived that displeased God.

 Zeigler further referred to same-sex marriage as an "abomination".